uyota/py-prdanlz/README.md

 1. Fetch all of constants at startup
 1. After waiting an interval second, fetch all variables
+1. After all variables are fetched, calcarate all of derivatives
-1. After all variables are fetched, evaluate all of incidents
+1. After all variables are fetched and derivatives are calculated, evaluate all of incidents
 1. If a value moves into a new level of an incident, trigger an action
 1. Wait for another interval period and repeat